Hunting in Greenland

 Arrival day (day 1)

-Depart from Reykjavik, Iceland at 14:45, arrive in Narsarsuaq, Greenland at 15:45, local time ( to be confirmed ).
-Our representative will welcome hunters at the airport and take by boat, on a very scenic 2 and half hour boat ride.
-There will either be a short stopover in the village of Narsaq where hunters can stock up on personal supplies (toiletries, beverages) or this can be done upon arrival in Narsarsuaq.
-It is also a possibility to take helicopter transfers between Narsarsuaq and the Lax-á camp for an additional fee, takes 30 minutes.
+Depart from Keflavik, Iceland with arrival in Narsarsuaq, Greenland 3 hours later.
+Our representative will welcome hunters at the airport, take them to the harbour for a 3 hour boat ride to camp.
+It is also a possibility to take helicopter transfer between Narsarsuaq and the Lax-á camp for an additional fee, takes 30 minutes.
 When arriving at the camp the guides and the staff welcome the hunters with a hot dinner.
 In the evening hunters settle into the camp.
-If they wish, they can go to the nearest river and fish until nightfall.

 Hunters hunt the whole coastline with their guide until they spot the right trophy that they desire to take.
 Breakfast and dinner is served at the lodge, but while hunting, lunch packages will be brought.
 When the hunter has taken his trophy, the rest of the time can be spent fishing.
 It is also possible for the hunter to take another trophy, paid either beforehand or directly on the spot.
 Other hunting/shooting is also available upon request.
 We do recommend that anglers take some time off to go on sightseeing around the area.
 Some can be arranged by the local guides but some have to be booked in advance.
 Please turn to the staff at Lax-á for further assistance.